-More and more companies understand the advantage of adopting good corporate governance.
+More and more companies While there is always room for improvement, these positive signs illustrate that a growing number of business leaders understand the advantage of adopting good corporate governance.
 It is important to ensure that this development continues.
 This will require active discussions and cooperation on the matter between different stakeholders.
 These may include companies, investors of all sizes and types, media, creditors, regulators, educational institutions, researchers, consultants, industry associations and politicians.
 It is in everyone's common interest for all that good corporate governance is practised across the board.